 If you wish to restrict or block cookies you can set your internet browser to do so - click on the following link for more information: www.aboutcookies.org.

-If you are aged 18 or under and would like to get involved in Amnesty International’s work, please make sure that you have your parent/guardian’s permission before giving us personal information.
+If you are under 18 years of age and would like to get involved in Amnesty International’s work, please make sure that you have your parent/guardian’s permission before giving us personal information.

 Retention Period For Data

 We only hold your personal information on our systems for as long as is necessary for the purposes outlined above.
 We remove personal data from our systems once it is no longer required, in line with our guidelines on how long important information must remain accessible for future use or reference, as well as when and how data can be destroyed when it is no longer needed.

 The length of time each category of data will be retained will vary depending on how long we need to process it for, the reason it was collected and in line with any statutory requirements.
 After this time the data will either be deleted or we may retain a secure anonymised record for research and analytical purposes.

 Access to and your rights over your personal information

 The personal data we hold about you is yours.
 You have the following rights over your information:

 - To be informed how your data is being processed